1588 Barrington

 One of the most beautiful buildings in the heart of downtown, the Church of England Institute is built in the Victorian Eclectic style with strong Gothic Revival influences.
 It was commissioned by Bishop Hibbert Binney, designed by Henry Busch, and completed in 1888.
 Gothic features abound with arched windows, decorative wooden trim, steeply pitched gable dormers and the pièce de résistance: a suspended side spire with an ornate oriel window topped by a turret and supported by a single Corinthian column.

-There is to love about this building - the linear order of the façade with the broad granite foundation, the dentilled stringcourse halfway up and then the bracketed cornice at the eaves, and the elaborately carved sandstone trim and sills.
+There is much to love about this building: the linear order of the façade with the broad granite foundation, the dentilled stringcourse halfway up and then the bracketed cornice at the eaves, and the elaborately carved sandstone trim and sills.

-The building's had a variety of names following from the major organizations in it, over the years.
+The building has also had a variety of names from the major organizations in it, over the years.

 In 2013, the municipality declared the building unsafe due to its deteriorating condition and the presence of asbestos.
 The Khyber Arts Society and the Heritage Trust of Nova Scotia were moved out, and in 2014, a movement began to save it.